Security Considerations in AI-Robotics: A Survey of Current Methods, Challenges, and Opportunities: Attack Surfaces

-In the realm of adversarial attacks, it is possible for adversaries to engage in various tactics such as jamming or spoofing input sensors, causing disruptions, impairments, and deceptions that hinder the accurate perception of the environment by these sensors.
 In \cite{yan2016can}, the authors discuss the use of intense light to jam camera sensors, leading to a significant deterioration in the quality of captured images and subsequently affecting object recognition.
 Another study in \cite{shin2017illusion} focuses on blinding attacks targeted at LiDAR sensors, where a bright light source with the same wavelength as the LiDAR renders the sensor ineffective in perceiving objects from the direction of the light source.
 Similarly, in \cite{lim2018autonomous} researchers simulate jamming attacks on ultrasonic sensors, while the vulnerability of GPS signals to jamming devices is investigated in \cite{kar2014detection}.
 These attacks could also lead to other types of attacks, such as a Denial-of-Service (DoS) attack wherein the perception sensors become unavailable for authorized users as a result of malicious jamming.